manvel-khnkoyan/jpv/README.md

 ***jpv***  - it is an easy-to-use JSON schema validator library for large and complex data.

-Validating a JSON object by comparing it with a pattern object, passing through all the nodes of the pattern using constious simple validation methods.
+Validating a JSON object by comparing it by source like pattern, passing through all the nodes of the pattern using constious simple validation methods.

 #### Main concept